6pill/PrimeBot/README.md

 Welcome to PrimeBot!

-It is a free AI assistant that can check the weather, news, can even answer question
+It is a free AI assistant that can  answer questions

-It is coded in Pycharm, powered by MS copliot, and knowledge based on wikipedia and google seacrh engine.
+It is coded in Base44
 It only can answer knowledge-based questions
-It is only available in the UAE.
-Because of the weather data is based on UAE But don't worry, future updates will make the app come to a region.

 Features:
 Goolge Log-in,
 Text Input, and
-Enter key or Send Button to send your response
+Enter key or Send Button to send your response Microphone option

 In Future updates, I will figure some cool upgrades to this app called **Primebot**.
 In meantime, enjoy with Primebot.
-The app is available in MacOs and only in the UAE

-How to Use:
+The app is available in MacOs and Android How to Use:

 1. Click on PrimeBot_download